 So, rather than my usual ramblings, I’ll get straight to the point.

-I have posts to write about our fantastic time at Elms Farm Cottages in Lincolnshire, stuff to do for The Accessible Travel Mob and many other things I just haven’t managed to get to – I’m sorry!
+I have posts to write about our fantastic time at Elms Farm Cottages in Lincolnshire.
+I just haven’t managed to get to it – I’m sorry!

-I will get them done as soon as I can but let me explain why I’m so late.
+I will get it done as soon as I can, but let me explain why I’m so late.